-^{}Excluding statutory liabilities to the government.
+^{}Excluding statutory payables.

 Equity Price Risk

 The Group's investments in equity securities are susceptible to market price risk arising from uncertainties about future values of the investment securities.
 The Group manages the equity price risk through diversification and placing limits on individual and total equity instruments.
 Reports on the equity portfolio are submitted to the Group's senior management on a regular basis.
 The Group's BOD reviews and approves all equity investment decisions.